Six Recipients Chosen for 2020 Alumni Council Awards

 The Young Alumni Leadership Award was established in 2016 to recognize alumni within 15 years after graduation whose achievements have demonstrated excellence in their profession and service to their community, the public, humanity, or Mercersburg, embodying the values, spirit, and pride of the school.

-All six award recipients will be honored along with Class of ’32 Distinguished Alumnus Award recipients Paul Mellott ’70 and Deborah Simon ’74 at a dinner Thursday, June 4, which serves as the official kickoff of Reunion Weekend 2020.
+All six award recipients are being honored along with Class of ’32 Distinguished Alumnus Award recipients Paul Mellott ’70 and Deborah Simon ’74.
+The six award recipients will be celebrated at Reunion Weekend 2021.

 Class of ’32 Award Recipients